Tenneri · Interactive Learning Demo

 "As per my previous email"

-Summarize the relevant point directly instead.
+Summarise the relevant point directly.

 "I am writing to you today to..."